tddewey/tdd-progress/readme.txt

 Or use the widget which allows you to pick bars to display

 == Changelog ==

+= 0.5.1 =
+* Fixed an issue where all the shortcodes in the Progress Bar Administration Panel were displaying the same.
+* Now allows for two digit precision floating numbers on percentages inputed, calculated, and the start/end values.

 = 0.5 =
 * UPGRADE NOTICE: Because of the change to how bars in the widget are selected and stored your widgets will not display properly until you re-configure them.
 Sorry for any inconvenience, but I thought the new interface was totally worth it.